 For someone to get cystic fibrosis, both parents must be carriers of the gene that causes it and then pass it on.
 If both parents are carriers, there is a 25% chance that each pregnancy will result in a child born with cystic fibrosis.

 Boys and girls are equally likely to get the disease.
 About 10 million Americans carry the gene and do not know it.
-More whites get the disease than do people of other races.
+The disease is more prevalent among Caucasians.